RTEMS/rtems-docs/eng/prequalification.rst

 It is expected that the RTEMS Qualification Project will create and maintain maps from the RTEMS master technical data to the various qualification standards.
-It will maintain “scorecards” which identify how the RTEMS Project is currently doing when reviewed per each standard.
+It will maintain "scorecards" which identify how the RTEMS Project is currently doing when reviewed per each standard.
 These will be maintained in the open as community resources which will guide the community in improving its infrastructure.